paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

 Welcome to a three part blog series on Creating a [Helm](https://helm.sh) Chart Repository.
 In **part 1** I will demonstrate creating a [Helm](https://helm.sh) chart repository using [GitHub](https://github.com) and [GitHub](https://github.com) Pages.
 In [part 2](/blog/creating-a-helm-chart-monorepo-part-2) I will add Automation to automatically update the repository, and in [part 3](/blog/creating-a-helm-chart-monorepo-part-3) I will add testing for changes to the charts themselves.

+> If you're into Videos, I walked JJ through starting with Helm from scratch all the way to creating a Helm Repo and CI/CD.  {{< youtube xn63krHJNKI >}}

 Helm is the defacto tool for packaging, sharing, and running Kubernetes Manifests.
 I'm going to assume you know the basics of [Helm](https://helm.sh) and have used it before.
 There's plenty of great introductory topics around.